-8.28.
+- 9.30.
 The Inspector for the adopted West Dorset and Weymouth & Portland Local Plan recommended that rural exception sites that benefit from grant funding and a housing needs survey can be included within the five-year supply.
-This is the approach we have taken.
-Using the advice from the Council's housing enabling experts we have also included sites that have registered providers on board.
+This approach has been taken forward as it is considered to be robust and gives a degree of certainty over delivery of the site.
+Using the advice from the Council's housing enabling experts, sites that have registered providers on board have been included. - 9.31.

-8.29.
 At present, there are a number of rural exception schemes proposed with a number of these have funding and a registered provider involved.
-They are also relatively small in scale.
-This means there are no barriers to their delivery.
+They are all relatively small in scale meaning there are limited, if any barriers, to their delivery.